fleek-network/fleek-network-docs/guides/Node Operators/updating-lightning.md

 git checkout <BRANCH-NAME>
 ```

-Here's an example of how the comman would look like for the main default branch with corresponding name `main`.
+Here's an example of how the command would look like for the main default branch with corresponding name `main`.

 ```sh
 git checkout main